uglow/conventional-changelog-angular-bitbucket/README.md

 ### Differences to [conventional-changelog-angular](https://github.com/conventional-changelog/conventional-changelog)
 - Issue links are highlighted automatically by BitBucket
 - @-mentions are highlighted automatically by BitBucket
-- Commit links are highlighted automatically by BitBucket
+- Commit links use a different format
 - Comparison links (between two versions) use a different format

 <!--[RM_INSTALL]-->